 Can you believe it?
 When I was born (back in the 1950’s) there were over 450,000 lions roaming the African continent?
 Now there are less than 20,000 and declining rapidly.

 What could the two of us do?
 The situation seemed so bleak!

 It was Russ who finally triggered the action.
 In March 2010 he looked at me with those clear blue eyes and said, “We just need to jump in and figure it out as we go.”
 And with that an incredible journey began.

 - The right people started showing up to create this global community of people who care.

-- We went to South Africa for 34 days putting 4560 miles on a rental car and discovered the struggle of the few aging dedicated experts to protect the wildlife.
+- We went to South Africa for 34 days putting 4560 miles on a rental car and discovered the struggle of the few aging dedicated experts to protect the endangered animals.

 - An inspired process emerged.